Get free deal with every meal

 No charges on booking cancellation

 Oh!
 Calcutta taps into the old-world charm of Kolkata to bring traditional Bengali cuisine to the North Indian palate.
 The slow-cooked kosha mangsho is as authentic as it gets and probably as good as the one served in a loving Bengali home.
 There is heart behind the food of this restaurant and even though its success has turned it into a franchise, the soul remains.
 The menu is heavy on fish preparations and won't leave you disappointed.
-Furthermore, Anglo-Indian classics like the slightly pricey Lobster Thermidor make an appearance on the menu, attesting to the diverse history of the city and the cuisine.
-You can end the meal with bhapa sandesh or just pop a rasgulla.
+Furthermore, Anglo-Indian classics like the 'Lobster Thermidor' make an appearance on the menu, attesting to the diverse history of the city and the cuisine.
+Don’t forget to end your meal with the famous Calcutta Nolen Gurer or jaggery ice cream.

 Bengal region has gifted our nation not only with superb textiles or stunning actresses but also with addictive food.
 Bengali cuisine has yet to gain popularity in the commercial sense but Oh!
 Calcutta has left no stone unturned to make it popular globally.
 The Cyber hub, Gugaon outlet is oldest and most accessible.
 Easy parking is one point in their favour.
 Bengali food is seafood oriented due to its fishing industry.
 But vegetarian dishes are an integral part of the menu too.
 The décor of the restaurant is very simple and classy.
 No sudden pop of colours or handicraft to draw your focus from your food.
 They are that serious about their cuisine.
 The food is known to be of excellent preparation here.
 The place is slightly expensive but make up for it in taste.
 The pale wallpapered walls and simple comfortable furniture are pleasing to the senses.